pallets-eco/flask-admin/doc/getting_started.rst

     <p>Hello world</p>
     {% endblock %}

 This will override the builtin index template, but still give you the builtin navigation menu.
+So, now you can add any content to the index page that makes sense for your app.